CivicTechTO/toronto-community-directory/_communities/CONTACT.md

 ---
 name: CONTACT
-description: "CONTACT is a Toronto based non-profit organization dedicated to exhibiting, analyzing and celebrating photography and lens-based media through an annual festival that takes place every May."
+description: CONTACT is a Toronto based non-profit organization dedicated to exhibiting, analyzing and celebrating photography and lens-based media through an annual festival that takes place every May.
 source: admin
 tags:
   - type/annual-event